mbasso/asm-dom/README.md

 ### deleteVNode

 As we said before the `h` returns a memory address.
 This means that this memory have to be deleted manually, as we have to do in C++ for example.
 By default asm-dom automatically delete the old vnode from memory when `patch` is called.
-However, if you want to create a vnode that is not patched, you have to delete it manually.
+However, if you want to create a vnode that is not patched, or if you want to manually manage this aspect setting `clearMemory: false` in the `init` function, you have to delete it manually.
 For this reason we have developed a function that allows you to delete a given vnode and all its children recursively:

 ```js
 const vnode1 = h('div');